Best Food & Cooking Classes in Marrakech

 • Location: Medina, Marrakech

-• Duration & Price: ~3 hours, from ~€48 per person
+• Duration & price: Approx. 3 hours, from approx. €48 per person

 Cooking Class at Riad Vendôme